-Elastic moduli, E_x and E_y increase as volume fraction increases (figure 3).
+Elastic moduli, $E_x$ and $E_y$ increase with volume fraction increases, as shown in figure 3a.
 The major Poisson's ratio increases with increase of volume fraction of titanium boride in the metal matrix composites (figure 3b).
-Shear modulus decreases as volume fraction increases from 10%Vp to 20%Vp and later on it increase from 205Vp to 30%Vp of titanium boride in the matrix of AA1100 alloy (figure 3c).
+Shear modulus decreases as volume fraction increases from 10%Vp to 20%Vp and later on it increase from 20%Vp to 30%Vo of titanium boride in the matrix of AA2024 alloy (figure 3c).

-Figure 5 shows stress concentrations generated in a unit cell of square array under tensile stress.
-In a unit cell of square array under tensile stress, maximum stress concentrations can be observed along the edges (green color) and corners (red color) the titanium boride particle.
+Figure 4 shows stress concentrations induced in a unit cell of square diagonal array under tensile stress.
+In a unit cell of square diagonal array under tensile stress, maximum stress concentrations are observed in the titanium boride particle (green color) or at the vertices of the hexagonal particle (red color).
 The regions of minimum stress (blue color) concentrations occur at the particle-matrix interface in transverse direction of tensile loading.

-Figure 4: Stress concentrations in B4C/AA1100 alloy metal matrix composites.
+Figure 4: Stress concentrations in TiB2/AA2024 alloy metal matrix composites.